-If you haven't viewed our video yet, please watch!
-We aren't saying we would lose all animals if sharks went extinct.
+We aren't saying Earth would lose all its animals if sharks went extinct.
 We would, however, most likely lose some, and gain oversized populations of other species.
 To understand this, let me give you more context.
-(Music of video by Odesza, Koto).

 If sharks go extinct in San Diego, we will most likely have a population boom of sea lions.
 However, these sea lions might go after one species of fish and hunt it to extinction, due to their population size increasing.
 If that fish was part of some other animal's diet, than now that animal might have to look for another food source, further depleting another species, or that animal might starve to death and go extinct as well.
 In addition, without sharks, prey species are left unchecked and disease can spread within populations, making unhealthy individuals.